integraloftheday/Pebble-Imessager/README.md

 2. Xcode Command Line Tools, Can be installed by typeing `xcode-select --install` in terminal

-3. Python3 (sometimes included in Xcode Command Line Tools or can be installed at (python.org)[https://www.python.org/])
+3. Python3 (sometimes included in Xcode Command Line Tools or can be installed at [python.org](https://www.python.org/))

    ### Steps

    The simplest way is to use the install.sh script.
 It only downloads the required files.

-4. `curl -o install.sh https://raw.githubusercontent.com/integraloftheday/Pebble-Imessager/master/installer.sh`
+1. `curl -o install.sh https://raw.githubusercontent.com/integraloftheday/Pebble-Imessager/master/installer.sh`

-5. `sh install.sh` The server should install inside a folder called "PebbleImessageServer"
+2. `sh install.sh` Follow the steps on screen answering the prompts as they arise (For https make sure you enter the infromation prompted including the common name which could be something like `"Pebble-Imessager"`.
+The server should install inside a folder called "PebbleImessageServer"

-6. `cd PebbleImessageServer`
+3. `cd PebbleImessageServer`

+5. **NOTE** if **https** was picked during installation then you have to open `PebbleImessageServer/certs` and send the file `iMessager-ca.crt` to your iPhone.
+This allows for secure https encryption.
+To send the file you can email it and then install it by following [this guide](https://help.clouduss.com/ws-knowledge-base/installing-an-ssl-certificate-on-i-os-13).
+Please make sure the infromation in details is the same as what was entered in step 2.
+Once installed you can check if it is working by going to `https://yourLocalIp:port` and making sure the `404 page` loads and not a browser error.

-7. `sh start.sh` To run the server
+4. `sh start.sh` To run the server

 To keep the server running [screen](http://www.kinnetica.com/2011/05/29/using-screen-on-mac-os-x/) can be used.
+* `screen` then press enter
+* `sh start.sh` then to exit press the keys `[Ctrl] a d`

 ### Configuration